MexicanSocietyUoB/Seminars/assets/chairing_seminars/november2017/README.md

 # JORGE BOUCHOT
 Jorge Bouchot is originally from Pachuca, Hidalgo, Mexico.
-He received her bachelor degree in Economics at Universidad Autonoma de Hidalgo and his masters degree at El Colegio de Mexico.
+He received his bachelor degree in Economics at Universidad Autonoma de Hidalgo and his masters degree at El Colegio de Mexico.
 He is mainly interested in evaluation of social programs and his the doctoral dissertation has been awarded with two prizes in Mexico: